Pelosi, D.C. leaders unveil a statue of L’Enfant in Capitol. D.C. sees it as a small step toward statehood.

 Bowser said that while having the second statue of L’Enfant was important for the District, she said she wanted to make sure this “is not where we stop,” listing the numerous impediments the District encounters while Congress still has oversight of its laws and residents have no voting representatives.

 “We know achieving this milestone is so important, but we also know our goal is two senators,” she said.
 “The goal is D.C. doesn’t have to rely on the Senate to confirm local judges.
 The mayor doesn’t have to ask for the D.C.
 National Guard.”
-And in a dig at Republicans who have been challenging her directives relating to pandemic mandates or other local laws: “The goal is D.C. residents who elect their local leaders to represent their values don’t have those values or laws questioned by lawmakers from thousands of miles away.”
+And in a dig at Republicans who have been challenging her directives relating to pandemic mandates or other local laws, she added: “The goal is D.C. residents who elect their local leaders to represent their values don’t have those values or laws questioned by lawmakers from thousands of miles away.”